sunilkumars7/EDA-Data-Preprocessing-on-Google-App-Store-Rating-Dataset-Using-Python/README.md

 The 'Size' column contains alphanumeric values.Treating this column by converting the values to numerical format (M = million, K = thousand), and droped rows where 'Size' is marked as 'Varies with device'.

 ## 10. Clean and Convert 'Installs' Column
-Inspect the 'Installs' column for unwanted characters, if unwanted characters are present, then treat the unwanted characters and convert the column to integers.
+Inspected the 'Installs' column for unwanted characters, since unwanted characters are present, treated the unwanted characters and converted the column to integers.

 ## 11. Clean and Convert 'Price' Column
-clean the 'Price' column by removing the '$' symbol and convert the remaining values to numeric data.
+cleaned the 'Price' column by removing the '$' symbol and converted the remaining values to numeric data.

 ## 12. Droping Redundant Columns
-Redundant columns such as 'App', 'Rating', 'Genres', 'Last Updated', 'Current Ver', and 'Android Ver' are dropped to focus on relevant features.
+Redundanted columns such as 'App', 'Rating', 'Genres', 'Last Updated', 'Current Ver', and 'Android Ver' are dropped to focus on relevant features.

 ## 13. Encoding Categorical Columns
 Categorical columns such as 'Category', 'Content Rating', and 'Type' are encoded using appropriate encoding techniques (e.g., label encoding, one-hot encoding).